 What Causes Dry Eyes?

 The exact causes of Dry Eye Syndrome are still being researched by the medical community, but it has been determined that Dry Eye Syndrome is a multi-factorial disease that has many causes, some inside of your body and some outside of your body, such as your living and working environment.
 Certain systemic diseases such as lupus, rheumatoid arthritis, or Sjögren’s Syndrome can cause also cause dry eyes.
 Some prescription medications and over the counter medicine can also lead to dry eyes.
-Some medications are known to cause dry eye are antihistamines, such as Benadryl, some blood pressure medications, and anti-depressants among many others.
+Some medications that are known to cause dry eye are antihistamines, such as Benadryl, some blood pressure medications, and anti-depressants among many others.
 Smoking can also put you at risk for developing Dry Eye Syndrome.